johndunne2019/Data-Representation-Big-Project/README.md

 #### I have added below an image of data contained in the bulls table:

 ![describebulls](/images/bulls.PNG)

-I intend to add a second table to the database later.

 #### I have added below an image of the bull details table when the describe command is run in MySQL.
 ![describebulls](/images/describebulldetails.PNG)